History of Kazakhstan: Red Army Participation and Battles Involving Kazakhstan's Soldiers

+Awards

+For their heroism on the fronts of World War II, hundreds of thousands of Kazakh soldiers were awarded Soviet orders and medals, including 96,638 Kazakhs.
+A total of 497 individuals (including 98 Kazakhs) were awarded the title of Hero of the Soviet Union.
+Among them were Kazakh women, such as machine gunner M. Mametova and sniper A. Moldagulova.
+Kazakh pilots T. Y. Begeldinov, L. I. Beda, I. F. Pavlov, and S. D. Lugansky were each twice honored with the title of Hero of the Soviet Union.

 Internal Soviet migration

 Many Soviet citizens from the western regions of the USSR and a great deal of Soviet industry relocated to the Kazakh SSR during World War II, when Axis armies captured or threatened to capture western Soviet industrial centres.
-Groups of Crimean Tatars, Germans, and Muslims from the North Caucasus were deported to the Kazakh SSR during the war because it was feared that they would collaborate or had collaborated with the Germans.
-Many Poles from eastern Poland were deported to the Kazakh SSR, and local people shared their food with the new arrivals.
+Groups of Soviet citizens including Crimean Tatars, German, and Muslims from the North Caucasus were deported to the Kazakh SSR during the war.
+The Kremlin feared that they would collaborate with the Nazi invaders.
+Many Poles from eastern Poland were also deported to the Kazakh SSR, and local people shared their food with the new arrivals.